• Skip to primary navigation

 Cinnamon rolls formed in pan.

-1. I covered the pan with plastic wrap and placed it in my electric oven that I had heated for exactly 1 minute and 45 seconds.
+1. I covered the pan with plastic wrap and placed it in my electric oven which I had heated for exactly 1 minute and 45 seconds.

 This is a trick that I learned from Julia Child.
 It produces the perfect environment for the dough to rise.